Gmes23/Staking_React_Defi_Web3_Demo/README.md

 * Eth Wallet and Rinkey Ethereum which can be claimed for free.

-    ```
     Install metamask

     Create new Ethereum address

     On the Metamask icon on the top you should be able to choose the network you want to work on.
     Choose the Rinkbey Network (This is the ethereum test network)

     Now get some free test ethereum by heading over to (https://faucet.rinkeby.io/)

     Where you will be prompted to share a social media post to claim your free ethereum, making a twitter account is the easiest and fastest method.

-    Once you make your tweet which an exmaple can be found in the link in the bottom page with the twitter icon, post your link on the search box
+    Once you make your tweet which an exmaple can be found in the link in the bottom page with the twitter icon, post your link on the search box.

     Some free ethereum test coins should arrive shortly!
-    ```

 ### Run Solidity tests